escortkeel/circle/README.md

 The project was started on March 27 2013.

-The source code is hosted on <a href="https://github.com/escortkeel/cIRCle">GitHub</a> and is released under the terms of the <a href="https://raw.github.com/escortkeel/cIRCle/master/LICENSE">Simplified BSD License</a>.
+The source code is hosted on [GitHub](https://github.com/escortkeel/circle) and is released under the terms of the [Simplified BSD License](https://raw.github.com/escortkeel/circle/master/LICENSE).

 ## Documentation
 Coming soon.